 The Company has included certain non-IFRS financial measures in this document.
 These measures are not defined under IFRS and should not be considered in isolation.
 The Company believes that these measures, together with measures determined in accordance with IFRS, provide investors with an improved ability to evaluate the underlying performance of the Company.
 The inclusion of these measures is meant to provide additional information and should not be used as a substitute for performance measures prepared in accordance with IFRS.
 These measures are not necessarily standard and therefore may not be comparable to other issues.

 2. OVERVIEW

-The Company is an exploration, development and mining corporation focused in Chile.
+The Company is an exploration corporation focused in Chile with no projects currently in development.